 This post contains affiliate links.
 Learn more and read our full disclosure police here.

-Thanks to our sponsors at Canon, this full set of printables is our holiday gift to you, so not only will your walls (or shelves or mantels) be festive all year, but you’ll have saved some cash in the process!
-This free printable set also makes a really easy last-minute gift idea for Christmas, birthdays, housewarming parties, or as a gift for a friend, a child’s teacher, neighbors, etc. Just pick up a 12×12 frame from Amazon or a local craft store, add these prints, and tie it all up with a nice ribbon (or toss it in a gift bag #reallife).
+Thanks to our sponsors at Canon, this full set of printables will deck your walls (or shelves or mantels) to be festive all year!
+This printable set also makes a really easy last-minute gift idea for Christmas, birthdays, housewarming parties, or as a gift for a friend, a child’s teacher, neighbors, etc. Just pick up a 12×12 frame from Amazon or a local craft store, add these prints, and tie it all up with a nice ribbon (or toss it in a gift bag #reallife).
 I hope my mother-in-law is surprised when she gets this for Christmas next week! 😉

 We really like these frames from our herb prints (very solid, real glass, and a great price if you’re doing a bunch for gifts!).
 Since you’ll be switching the art out regularly, we’d recommend looking for frames with the swivel-type pieces that hold in the contents of the frame (or a spring/tension type setting) versus the bendy metal tabs that can break off after several uses (plus hurt your fingers.)